 For the protection of all of us, science needs funding that doesn’t come with strings, and epidemiologists need broad autonomy to study whatever takes their notice — because they are trained to notice issues that require research.
-They are then trained or at least should be, to follow those issues to whatever conclusions are presented by truthful and accurate observation.
+They are then trained, or at least should be, to follow those issues to whatever conclusions are presented by truthful and accurate observation.
 Keeping “good science” in epidemiology is vital for the benefit of society, the environment, and everyone we know and love.

 Truth is Everyone’s Responsibility

 We are, all of us, investigative and inquisitive creatures.
 Humans have the drive to know more about the world, and in today’s age, finding things out about the world is a lot easier than back in John Snow’s time.
 However, ease of access to information comes with a price.
-It is still very difficult to distinguish pseudoscience from tested, peer-reviewed scientific analysis.
-One scientist releases a study and news outlets jump on their results, proudly declaring “science says:” — but good medical research is more than just one study.
+It is still challenging to distinguish pseudoscience from tested, peer-reviewed scientific analysis.
+One scientist releases a study, and news outlets jump on their results, proudly declaring “science says:” — but good medical research is more than just one study.

 Also, we still battle with charlatans who take the guise of science and use it for political or profit-driven purposes.
-Citizens, politicians, and scientists too need to see the recognition of truth as continuing education.
+Citizens, politicians, and scientists need to see the recognition of truth as continuing education.
 Because as science and technology develop, there are people who will use it to find new ways to lie.

 In our everyday lives and choices, we have to choose to be informed.
 Not just about scientific truth, such as the importance of vaccines, but about the corporate interests that go into even good science.
 Vaccines may be a force for good, but they are not free from price-gouging and monopoly by pharmaceutical companies.
-It’s on us to understand that situations are nuanced and that being committed to truth means accepting answers we don’t like instead of refusing to hear them or fund them.
+It’s on us to understand that situations are nuanced and that is committed to truth means accepting answers we don’t like instead of refusing to hear them or fund them.

 Using budgets to prevent unbiased research is restricting the public’s access to the truth.
 It restricts our ability, as a society, to make informed decisions.
 Epidemiology needs to be a field of study untouched by the influence of industry.
 While doctors were telling John Snow that he was wrong about well water, people were drinking it and dying of cholera.
 While paid-off scientists were battling it out with Clair Patterson, people were contracting lead poisoning.
 People still contract mesothelioma from asbestos.
 Flint doesn’t have clean water.
-There’s mounting evidence that the opioid epidemic was fueled by over-prescription and outright lies by pharmaceutical companies, and their lobbying of doctors.
+There’s mounting evidence that the opioid epidemic was fueled by over-prescription and outright lies by pharmaceutical companies and their doctors’ lobbying.
 Epidemiology is sorely needed, and it’s sorely needed to be neutral.